nodeshift/nodejs-reference-architecture/docs/development/mono-repository.md

 #### Maintaining

 With a monorepo, teams can now leverage a common set of tooling for [linting](linting) and [testing](testing) across all packages in the repository.
+See our [code-consistency] section for further guidance.

 Simply modify the `package.json` `scripts` section with linting and testing commands.